So you want to rank on Google?

 - “Trust Flow” (TF) and “Citation Flow” (CF) calculated by Majestic.
 Trust Flow is a Majestic metric that values from 0 to 100 the quality of the links a website has and specifically the trustworthiness and authority of the websites linking to that website.
 Citation Flow is a Majestic metric that values from 0 to 100 the number of links a web has and is always used in direct comparison with Trust Flow because a lesser quality website will always have a CF higher than its TF indicating that it has many links but they are from lower quality websites.

 - “Domain Rating” (DR) calculated by Ahrefs.
 Domain Rating is an Ahrefs metric that values from 0 to 100 the authority of a complete domain.
-We don’t provide this metric on Encatena because Ahrefs recently rebased their Domain Rating, rendering it for the moment less reliable and stable.
+We do not provide this metric on Encatena because Ahrefs recently recalculated their Domain Rating, rendering it for the moment less reliable and stable.

 - “Referring Domains” (RD) is a measure of how many individual domains have a link to the website.
 Generally the more domains that link to it, the more important and authoritative the website however if the TF is low this may indicate that the website has done a lot of spammy link building (spammy means low quality).